tynarbekov/iaau/README.md

 application up and running.

-For authenticate you should install:
+For use CAS Authenticate you should install:
 * CAS  Apereo 4.2
 * Connect DB with CAS
 * Add minimum 1 user in DB
 * Install tomcat
-* Put on Tomcat CAS
+* Put CAS on Tomcat

 RoR
 * Install Ruby(2.3) and Ruby on Rails(5)